mpokrass/Personality-notes/psych-356.md

 - Icarus should have flown the middle course
 - Pythagoras about harmony and perfect proportion
 - Socrates' golden mean
-- Aristotle thought virtue falls between two vices, eg. temperance and courage.
+- Aristotle thought virtue falls between two vices, e.g.. temperance and courage.

 To have virtue need to know yourself.
 It is really hard to know yourself because so many aspects are unconscious and murky, underworld.